-ML and AI-driven RCA, in particular, is a powerful tool in tackling process-based wastage and is far more effective than manual RCA, for the following reasons:
+ML and AI-driven RCA, in particular, is a powerful tool for tackling process-based wastage and is far more effective than manual RCA for the following reasons:

 A digital twin—a real-time digital representation of a physical object or, indeed, a process—can be used by manufacturers to carry out instant diagnostics, evaluate production processes, and make performance predictions.
 But more than this, digital twins can help manufacturers revolutionise their engineering practices while offering full design, production and operational customisation.
+So, in other words, manufacturing companies can create a virtual representation of their products and processes, which can be used to test and optimise them before they are built.
 The benefits of ML-enabled digital twins in manufacturing include:

-According to Reportlinker, the global smart manufacturing market is predicted to be worth $314 billion by 2026.
-AI and machine learning have the capability to create an almost infinite number of design solutions to match any problem/product, based on preset factors like size, materials, weight, etc. This allows engineers to find the very best design solution for a product before it goes into production.
+Artificial intelligence, particularly generative AI, and machine learning have the capability to create an almost infinite number of design solutions to match any problem/product based on preset factors like size, materials, weight, etc. This allows engineers to find the very best design solution for a product before it goes into production.
 Machine learning uses generator and discriminator models to:

-Manufacturers can now use machine learning algorithms that process data on factors like temperature, lighting, activity levels within a facility and more, to build predictive models of likely energy consumption in the future.
+Manufacturers can now use machine learning algorithms that process data on factors like temperature, lighting, activity levels within a facility and more to build predictive models of likely energy consumption in the future.
+Machine learning algorithms can analyse large data sets to identify patterns and relationships that would be difficult to find using traditional methods.
 They do this using:

 With the proliferation of IIoT technologies, it’s only a matter of time before smart supply chains completely redefine how manufacturers carry out their operations.
 Automation is the first rung on the ladder, but soon entire supply chains could be “cognitive”.
-This means that they can use AI and machine learning algorithms to perform automatic analysis of datasets including inbound and outbound shipments, inventory, consumer preferences, market trends, and even weather forecasts for predicting optimal shipping conditions.
-Key areas enhanced by cognitive supply chain management will be:
+This means that they can use AI and machine learning algorithms to perform automatic analysis of datasets, including inbound and outbound shipments, inventory, consumer preferences, market trends, and even weather forecasts for predicting optimal shipping conditions.

 The breadth of knowledge and understanding that ELEKS has within its walls allows us to leverage that expertise to make superior deliverables for our customers.
 When you work with ELEKS, you are working with the top 1% of the aptitude and engineering excellence of the whole country.